 MM: Focus on the positive.

 SM: Focus on Jesus.
 I often tell about how I loved basketball when I was a teenager, and I played every weekend.
 On Fridays I played till late at night, because I didn’t have to go to school.
-If you had said the Friday will come, the time will come you can’t play basketball on Fridays, I would have argued and said you’re crazy.
+If you had said the Friday will come, the time will come you can’t play basketball on Fridays, I would have said you’re crazy.
 But one Sunday I went to church and on Sunday morning in Sunday School a girl came in that I had never seen, and when I met that girl I thought, “I want to ask her out.”
 I ended up asking that girl to go out on a date, and I went out the next Friday night with her.

 The next morning on Saturday my friends came over banging on my door and said, “Where were you?
 You know we play basketball every Friday night.”
-16-year-old boy, I said, “I was with a chick.
+I was a 16-year-old boy.
+I said, “I was with a chick.
 I didn’t have time for basketball.”
 I dated that girl every Friday for three years and I ended up marrying her, and I’ve been married to her now since 1973, and I cannot tell you when I played basketball on Friday night.
 Why?
 Not because I disciplined myself to give up Friday night basketball, but because I found something I wanted more.
 That’s the thing about sin.
 We don’t live with sin consciousness — we fall so in love with Jesus that sin loses its grip over us and we just walk out, because we’re holding hands with Jesus and walk away from it without even thinking about it, without struggling against it.

 MM: That is great.

 SM: Isn’t it great?
 I think of the old song we used to sing when I was a teenager — you’re my age, I bet you remember the song we sang that said, turn your eyes upon Jesus, look full into his wonderful face.
 Do you remember the next part?
 No?
 You lived a sheltered life, didn’t you?